Why Ecko’s great for schools

 A fast, layout-free editor

-No more wrestling with margins in Word or nudging boxes around in Canva just to make everything fit on two sides of A4.
-With Ecko, you do not build a newsletter by designing a page.
+No more wrestling with margins in Word or nudging boxes around in Canva just to make everything fit.
+With Ecko, you don’t build a newsletter by designing a page.
 You just write it and Ecko takes care of the layout automatically.

 You create your newsletter as a set of stories.
 Each story is a single update like an article in a newspaper: type or paste in the text, add a photo or video if you have one, and move on.
 There is no template to fight with and nothing to “line up”.
 Everything stays clean, readable, and consistent automatically.